ShakalBhau0001/ShakalBhau0001/README.md

 ### 🧰 Cyber-Toolbox
 **Ethical Hacking Utility Collection**

+Collection of ethical hacking and reconnaissance utilities built for learning penetration testing workflows in controlled lab environments.

 - Practiced reconnaissance and scanning techniques
 - Hands-on use of Nmap, Metasploit, and Kali Linux tools
 - Learned penetration testing workflow in lab setups
 - Strictly for ethical and educational use

----

-### 🛡 DataLeak Sentinel
-**PII & Data Exposure Detection (Learning Project)**

-- Worked on detecting sensitive data patterns
-- Explored privacy risks and data leakage scenarios
-- Focused on awareness, not automated enforcement
-- Educational prototype

 ---